euank/euank.com/_posts/2018-10-19-s3-cors-pfffff.md

 high level details of how it solves it.
 I won't go too far into the weeds since only a general understanding is needed to understand the rest of the blog post.

+At a high level, CORS is a security feature which operates in the context of an HTTP request made by a web browser.
+Every modern browser implements CORS.
+Typically, other HTTP clients (such as cURL) do not.

-First, let's talk about why CORS exists by using the cliché example of a bank.
+Let's talk about the problem CORS solves by using the cliché example of a bank.
-Assume the user is logged into their bank and the bank shows their account information at `https://bankwebsite.example/user/my-accounts`.
+Assume the user is logged into their bank's website and can view their account information at `https://bankwebsite.example/user/my-accounts`.
 When the user visits that URL directly, the server is able to recognize them and serve up their account numbers because the browser sends along a [Cookie](https://developer.mozilla.org/docs/Web/HTTP/Cookies) identifying the user securely.
-While still logged into their bank, the user then visits `https://take.mallorys-evil.test` which includes the following JavaScript code:
+While still logged into their bank, the user then visits the malicious site `https://take.mallorys-evil.test`, which includes the following JavaScript
+code:

 ```js
 fetch('https://bankwebsite.example/user/my-accounts', {credentials: 'include'})